 Has this been done before?

 - Yes.
-People are using shipping containers as the raw material for houses in all kinds of places, like Canada, Los Angeles, England, and New Zealand.
+Cities across the country are are building tiny houses for homeless folks both for rental and homeownership.
 We know and love that New Orleans is a unique place, so rather than take a “one size fits all” approach, we’re working with local folks to make sure that our solution embraces the traditions and meets the affordable housing needs of the community.